LucasLMartins/LucasLMartins/README.md

 # Hey, how's it going?
 My name is Lucas Martins 👋😎
 <br>

-I'm 22 years old, a Full-stack developer with 3 years of experience in web development and analysis.
-I have a degree in Software Engineering, and I have solid knowledge in HTML, CSS, Javascript, React, Node, MySQL/PostgreSQL, and Git.
+I'm 23 years old, a Full-stack developer with 4 years of experience in web development and analysis.
+I have a degree in Software Engineering, and I have solid knowledge in HTML, CSS, Javascript, React, Node, Redux, MySQL/PostgreSQL, and Git.

 <br>